AI

 I am not saying ignore efficiency entirely.
 Efficiency metrics are hygiene factors.
 You need them to justify the investment, prove basic functionality works, and track operational health.
 But they should not be your success criteria.

-IDC research found that companies see substantial returns on AI investment.
-But the top 5% of organizations are not winning on efficiency.
+McKinsey found that tracking defined KPIs for AI is the strongest predictor of bottom-line impact, yet fewer than 20% of enterprises actually track these KPIs.
+The organizations that do are not winning on efficiency.
 They are winning on capabilities their competitors cannot match.

 Think of efficiency metrics like your car’s fuel economy.
 Important to track.
 But you do not buy a car just for fuel efficiency.
 You buy it to get places you could not reach before.